Why wait until marriage from a girl who didn’t

 Did any of these five reasons answer the question “why wait until marriage?” for you?

-Because I believe that it is much more important to choose to wait until marriage because you personally relate to it, then because someone else says it’s the right thing to do.
+Because I believe that it is much more important to choose to wait until marriage because you personally relate to it, than because someone else says it’s the right thing to do.

-I don’t make it a secret that I have been physically intimate in my past relationships and situationships.
+I don’t make it a secret that I have been physically intimate in my past relationships.
 And while I am not proud of some of the decisions of my past, I am not ashamed of them either.

 Instead of shaming myself, I invested time in understanding them and finding out why I made those decisions.
 And that’s what you should do as well.